 SRT cannot explain both the MMX and the Sagnac effect in the same way.
 It treats the two experiments differently.
 The Sagnac effect may be assumed to be explained by Galilean relativity.
 No 'length contraction time dilation' has been introduced into its explanation with SRT so far.
-The usual argument is that it is not relativistic because the peripheral speed is low.
+The usual argument is that it is not relativistic because the peripheral speed is low and that SRT applies only to inertial systems.
 But SRT requires 'length contraction time dilation' to explain the MMX.
 A linear Sagnac experiment would decide between relativity and absolute motion.

 The light speed problem is seen as the interpretation of the constant c in Maxwell's equations.
 The constant c is interpreted differently in each theory/postulate of light.
-Einstein's light postulate is claimed to be in better agreement with Maxwell's equations and the principle of relativity better than the emission and ether theories.
+Einstein's light postulate (light speed thought experiment) is an attractive interpretation of Maxwell's equations, better than the emission and ether theories.

 In the lack of any better theory, thus, Einstein's relativity theory was accepted as a true theory of nature during the last century.
 However, despite its superficial beauty, Einstein's relativity theory seems to be a marriage between correct ideas and fundamentally wrong assumptions and interpretations.
-It is based on a logically sound idea of empty space and constancy of light speed, which was confirmed by the MMX null result .
-The fundamental mistake is that it presumes that there is no physical experiment that can detect absolute motion.
+It is based on a logically sound idea of empty space (non-existence of the ether) and constancy of light speed, which was apparently confirmed by the MMX null result .
+The fundamental mistake of SRT is that it presumes that there is no physical experiment that can detect absolute motion.
 This means that if an experiment is discovered that can detect absolute motion, then SRT will be invalidated, despite all experimental evidences.

 A mind blowing evidence of absolute motion of the earth was disclosed by Silvertooth in his experiment of 1986.
 Silvertooth's experiment revealed an absolute velocity of 378 Km/s at a time when an upper bound of about 2.5 cm/s was set on a possible anisotropy of light speed, with a series of conventional and modern Michelson-Morley type experiments !
-The absolute velocity detected in Silvertooth's experiment varied from about zero to a maximum of 378 Km/s, correlated with sidereal time and consistently pointing to the constellation Leo.
+The absolute velocity detected in Silvertooth's experiment varied from about zero to a maximum of 378 Km/s , correlated with sidereal time and consistently pointing to the constellation Leo.
 Silvertooth's experiment would be ignored by the scientific community as usual.
 The astonishment came later on when precise measurement of CMBR spectrum anisotropy by NASA COBE satellite showed a velocity of 390 Km/s of the solar system relative to the CMBR, in the same direction of constellation Leo, in striking agreement with Silvertooth's experiment.
 However, the analysis and explanation given by Silvertooth himself was based on the ether theory.
 Other experiments pointing to absolute motion were also performed by different physicists, such as the earlier Marinov experiment and the later experiment carried out by Ronald DeWitte.

 Thus, in the presence of so many contradicting experimental evidences and phenomena, and related notions and theories of space, time, motion and speed of light, and the phenomenon of radiation, the unifying idea behind all these has remained a mystery to date.
-The principle of relativity and the absolute notion both seem to have supporting evidences and the absolute notion has never been truly ruled out as often claimed with SRT.
-All the three well known theories/postulates of light namely, Einstein's light postulate, emission theories and the absolute space (ether), have supporting evidences.
+The principle of relativity and the absolute notion both seem to have supporting evidences and the absolute notion has never been truly ruled out as often claimed in SRT.
+All the three well known theories/postulates of light namely, Einstein's light postulate, emission theories and the absolute space (ether), seem to have supporting evidences.